bwestlin/bwestlin.github.io/_posts/2015-05-28-representing-ladybugs-as-actors-with-akka.md

 This exercise was mainly about learning to program correctly in the realms of multi-threading and the exercise was set to be done in C++ targeting the Win32 API.

-*Here follows a video of the application running:*
+*This video shows the original application running:*
 <iframe width="640" height="480" src="//www.youtube.com/embed/mhjmqMw9Lnc" frameborder="0" allowfullscreen></iframe>

-It was a kinda weird exercise, I know :P

 I remember spending quite a lot of time on this assignment, not only on the programming part but also on the graphics side where I put some extra effort modelling and animating the ladybugs in 3D-studio.